miroapp/app-examples/examples/nextjs-oauth/README.md

 redirectURL=http://localhost:3000/api/redirect/
 ```

-5. Navigate to `constants.js` and add the `boardId` of the Miro Board you'd like to leverage/modify
+1. Go to [`constants.js`](./constants.js), and add the `boardId` of the Miro board you'd like to use/modify.
-6. Run `yarn dev` to start the local server
+2. Run `yarn dev` to start the local server.

-Once your server is up and running, navigate to `http://localhost:3000/` in your browser.
-If the project is running successfully, you should see a 'Sign in' button in the UI.
+Once your server is up and running, go to `http://localhost:3000/` in your browser. \
+If the project is running successfully, you should see a **Sign in** button in the UI.

-## Folder Structure
+## Folder structure

 ```
 .